HewlettPackard/hpe-sd-cloud/kubernetes/docs/Kibana.md

     http://<kubernetes_cluster_ip>:30033/

-where 30333 is the external port opened in a testing environment.
+where 30033 is the external port opened in our testing environment at the time of writing this.
 For a production environment check with you K8S cluster administrator.

  - Then select "Stack Management" under the main menu: